Grouper/FlatUIKit/README.markdown

 Fonts
 -------

-FlatUIKit comes bundled with the Lato font, a clean, beautiful open font.
+FlatUIKit comes bundled with Lato, a clean, beautiful open font.
 More info on Lato can be found [here](http://www.latofonts.com/).
 It is included in FlatUIKit automatically; using it can be done like this:

     #import "UIFont+FlatUI.h"
     UIFont *myFont = [UIFont flatFontOfSize:16];